 A Wearable Language Revitalization Robot for Indigenous Youths

 A wearable, customizable, and interactive language learning robot for Indigenous youths that senses motion and speaks.
-It was created as a language revitalization and STEAM educational tool for Indigenous youths to make their own that costs less than $100 dollars to make.
+It was created as a language revitalization and STEM educational tool for Indigenous youths to make their own that costs less than $100 dollars to make.
 SkoBots was designed entirely by Indigenous leaders.